-You may find it frustrating at first, but practise does make perfect.
+You may find it frustrating at first, but practice does make perfect.
 Try out new things and play with the settings.
 Give yourself new projects and experiment with different types of photography.

 One of the great things about shooting with a phone camera is that it gives you a preview before you snap the shot.
-When you make a change to the settings, you can see the result on the screen.
-If you don’t like it, you can change it without wasting a shot.
+When you change the settings, you can see the result on the screen.
+You can change it without wasting a shot if you don’t like it.

-All the knowledge you gain from shooting in manual mode will transfer over if you upgrade to a DSLR or mirrorless camera.
+All the knowledge you gain shooting in manual mode transfers over to a DSLR or mirrorless camera.
 From f-stops to ISO, the theory is all the same.